Anxiety is Affecting Your Sense of Smell

 Anxiety Can Create Smells

 Most people that are concerned about their own scent actually don't smell.
 They've simply grown self-conscious of their scent and assume that they smell poorly all the time.They even smell themselves and any time they smell anything even remotely bad, they assume everyone else can smell it too!
 I remember a time I had two important meetings at work and I had spilled the balsamic vinegar from my salad on my shirt.
 Besides the ugly stain, I kept getting whiffs of it all day!
-I thought people could smell me all the way to Hawaii.. speaking of Hawaii, I would have
+I thought people could smell me all the way to Hawaii.. speaking of Hawaii, I'd do anything to be there right now!

 Anxiety Can Be Reduced By Smells